Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

 \subsection{Ablation Studies}

-In this subsection, we conduct the ablation studies of LASTED by analyzing how the training paradigm, language supervision, and network architecture contribute to the eventual detection performance.
-The comparative results are given in Table~\ref{tab:ablation}, which, due to page limit, only includes a part of testing datasets from $\mathcal{T}_{open}$.
+In this subsection, we conduct the ablation studies of LASTED by analyzing how the training paradigm, language supervision, network architecture, and the loss parameter contribute to the eventual detection performance.
+The main comparative results over $\mathcal{T}_{gan}$, $\mathcal{T}_{fuse}$, and $\mathcal{T}_{wild}$ datasets are given in Table~\ref{tab:ablation}.

-\paragraph{Training Paradigm} In Table~\ref{tab:ablation}, the results of LASTED are given in row \#5.
-We also train the same network using a standard classification and contrastive paradigm, and the results are reported in rows \#1$\sim$\#4.
-More specifically, we add a fully connected layer to implement the classification-based framework, while in the standard contrastive paradigm, we use the cyclic loss \cite{circleloss} to supervise the image encoder, without involving any text encoder.
-It is obvious that the classification paradigm (either 2-class or 4-class) is not sufficient to extract generalizable representations, achieving only 80.74\% Acc at most.
-The networks trained with the standard (image-level) contrastive paradigm achieve slightly better generalization, with 83.56\% Acc.
-It should be emphasized that the objective function of the standard contrastive paradigm is much more difficult to be optimized, making the model easily get trapped in local optima.
-Also, it does not consider the relationship among different categories.
-Our proposed LASTED, with the help of language-guided contrastive paradigm, can better address the above issues, greatly enhancing the model's generalizability with 95.12\% Acc.
+\paragraph{Training Paradigm} In Table~\ref{tab:ablation}, the results of LASTED are given in row \#11.
+We also train the same network using a standard classification and image-image contrastive paradigm, and the results are reported in rows \#1 and \#2, respectively.
+More specifically, we utilize binary cross-entropy loss to supervise the image encoder, while in the image-image contrastive paradigm, we use the cyclic loss \cite{circleloss}, without involving any text encoder.
+It is obvious that the classification paradigm is not sufficient enough to extract generalizable representations, achieving only .842 AP.
+The networks trained with the image-image contrastive paradigm perform even worse, with .803 AP.
+It should be emphasized that the objective function of the image-image contrastive paradigm is much more difficult to be optimized, making the model easily get trapped in local optima.